NeonSpork/appwrite-blog-example/README.md

 ### Create a blog post

 Go to [http://localhost:4200/login](http://localhost:4200/login), sign in and fill in the form to make a blogpost!
-Head on back to [http://localhost:4200/](http://localhost:4200/) and read it in all its glory!
-(Refresh the page if necessary)
+Smash that **HOME** button (top left corner) and head on back to [http://localhost:4200/](http://localhost:4200/) to read it in all its glory!